willworth/number/README.md

 # number
+TODO learn about standard readme formats.

-This is a multi class project for basic java toy scripts as I teach myself java.
-Nothing interesting, I imagine.
+This is a general large project for basic java toy scripts as I teach myself java.